fabianmoss/website/content/publication/2024/transatlantic_transformations/index.md

 publication_types: ["6"]

 # Publication name and optional abbreviated publication name.
-publication: "Kreative Missverständnisse oder universale Kunstgesetze?
-Hugo Riemann und der internationale Musikwissenstransfer"
+publication: "Keym, S. (Ed.): Kreative Missverständnisse oder universale Kunstgesetze?
+Hugo Riemann und der internationale Musikwissenstransfer.
+Hildesheim: Georg Olms Verlag, pp. 367-377."
 publication_short: "Kreative Missverständnisse oder universale Kunstgesetze?"

 abstract: "Hugo Riemann never set foot on American soil.
 His harmonic theories, however, did cross the Atlantic and fell on fertile grounds, inspiring a rich repertoire of methods for music analysis that is nowadays usually subsumed under the name of neo-Riemannian theories (NRTs)—decidedly in the plural form.
 In this essay, I will review the central characteristics of NRTs and will relate